 Can I use Ecomix to just remove organic color and tannins?

 Ecomix C should not be used if organic matter reduction is the only purpose of treatment.
 But Ecomix C can be used to reduce organic matter (color) and to soften water from well or municipal supply.
 The unit’s capacity should still be rated based on raw water hardness.
+Removal of TOC/Tannins in excess of 3 ppm may be challenging.
+Follow up treatment with a coal based carbon may be required.

 I have customers who use surface water (lake, rivers, canals, ponds) rather than well water.
 Can I use Ecomix for this application?